ACM40960/project-NingZhang22/README.md

 ## 2.4 Simulation of 2D Circle versus 3D Sphere

 Not surprisingly, the method of Monte Carlo simulation in a 3D ball is higher than that in a 2D circle.
 On the other hand, the accuracies of the 2 simulation methods tend to be close as N grows.
+Detailed differences of accuracies among different dimensions in Java can be further discussed.
 ![image](plot/comparison/comparison_time_2Dvs3D.jpeg)
 ![image](plot/comparison/comparison_diff_seed1.jpeg)
 ![image](plot/comparison/comparison_diff_seed2.jpeg)